July 03, 2009 8:49pm

 Susan Burdick

-Because we wanted an experienced traveler for our “Travel” area, rather than a travel agent, we’re thrilled Susan is with us.
-She’s going to share all her know how – the practical stuff she’s learned the hard way to make it that much easier for us.
+Because we wanted an experienced traveler with an aesthetic sensibility we could relate to and a well-trained culinary palate for our “Travel” area, we’re thrilled Susan is with us.
+She shares all the practical things she’s learned the hard way to make it that much easier for us.

 Email susanburdick@snoety.com